badbatch/pre-rehype-react/README.md

 The plugin must be placed between `remark-rehype` and `rehype-react` in the `remark` pipeline like in the example below.

-Any components you want to reference witin markdown must be declared in the `pre-rehype-react` components array as well as in the `rehype-react` components object.
+Any components you want to reference within markdown must be declared in the `pre-rehype-react` components array as well as in the `rehype-react` components object.

 ```javascript